Skyscanner/cfripper/docs/rules.md

 {{ inline_source('cfripper.model.rule.Rule.invoke') }}

 CFripper uses [pycfmodel](https://github.com/Skyscanner/pycfmodel) to create a Python model of the CloudFormation script.
- This model is passed to the `invoke` function as the `resources` parameter.
+ This model is passed to the `invoke` function as the `cfmodel` parameter.
 You can use the model's iterate through the resources and other objects of the model and use the helper functions to perform various checks.
 Look at the [current rules](cfripper/rules) for examples.